Skip to main content

 For Sellers

-Casual sellers (most users): If you're selling personal items occasionally, you generally don't need to register for or charge HST.
+• Casual sellers (most users): If you're selling personal items occasionally, you usually don't need to register

 Your Service Fee

-ShopBroker's service fee is deducted from your payouts.
-Your transaction records show this for accounting purposes.
+ShopBroker's service fee, including any HST on that fee, is deducted from your payouts.
+Your transaction records show the breakdown for your accounting.

 Record Keeping